JakeSteam/APODWallpaper/README.md

-# Daily Space Wallpaper
+# Daily APOD Space Wallpaper

+> [!WARNING]
-# NOTE: This repo is no longer maintained, as a full project rewrite is underway!
+> This repo is no longer actively developed, but PRs will be merged!

 ## Building